replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 import KurlAbout from "../partials/install/_kurl-about.mdx"

-# Installing with the Kubernetes Installer
+# Online Installation using a Kubernetes Installer

-This topic explains how to install an application on a cluster provisioned by the Replicated Kubernetes installer.
+This topic explains how to install an application on an embedded cluster provisioned by the Replicated Kubernetes installer.

 <KurlAbout/>